eric-bach/task-genie/README.md

 > **Azure DevOps Service Hooks Limitation**
 > Azure DevOps Service Hooks can only be configured to trigger on one or all fields when a work item is updated.
 When the Title, Description, and Acceptance Criteria of a work item are updated simultaneously, Task Genie will be triggered 3 times, resulting in 3x the number of tasks being generated.

-> **Amazon Bedrock Knowledge Bases**
-> Task Genie uses S3 Vectors for the Knowledge Base Data Store, which is currently not supported in CloudFormation.
-The Bedrock Knowledge Base needs to be manually created in the console and the IDs need to be set in the `.env` file.

 ## 💰 Pricing

 Estimated monthly costs (USD) for running in AWS: